Efinix-Inc/br2-efinix/README.md

    make -j$(nproc)
    ```

-4. The output images are located in `$HOME/workspace/build/images`.
+4. The output images are located in `<path/to/br2-efinix/../build/images`.

    - `sdcard.img` is a Linux image

    - `fw_jump.bin` is an OpenSBI image

    - `u-boot` is an U-boot image

+> The build folder is generated at the same directory with br2-efinix folder.

 5. Flash firmware images.